chenyutpe/Pd-Simple-DJ-Simulator/README.md

 ## Usage
 The main operations can be done with the panel below:

 ![image](https://github.com/chenyutpe/Pd-Simple-DJ-Simulator/blob/main/demo_img/demo_panel.png)

 - Main Panel Functions:
     - Start All: Start/stop the music
-    - BPM: set the BPM
+    - BPM: Det the BPM
     - 8 Buttons: Mute/unmute each mixer channel
         - Drums, Chords, Bass, Sub Melody, Lead Melody, and 3 just for decoration from left to right, up to down.
     - LP Slider: Low pass filter on the master